Skip to content

 Karpathy's LLM Wiki is right.
 I just didn't want to run it locally.

-Andrej Karpathy published a gist called "LLM Wiki" describing a pattern that's been bouncing around my head for a year.
-Instead of dumping documents into RAG and re-deriving knowledge on every query, you have an LLM agent incrementally maintain a persistent wiki of markdown files.
+In April 2026, Andrej Karpathy published a gist called "LLM Wiki" describing a pattern that's been bouncing around my head for a year.
+Instead of dumping documents into RAG and re-deriving knowledge on every query, you have an LLM agent incrementally maintain a persistent wiki of Markdown files.
 Obsidian on one side, Claude Code on the other.
 The LLM does the bookkeeping.
 You do the thinking.

 The pattern is right.
 I built Hjarni because I wanted to live inside it every day, and the local version kept getting in my way.